lhemmila/lhemmila/README.md

 - 👋 Hi, I’m @lhemmila
 - 👀 I’m interested in ...
 Computer Science
 - 🌱 I’m currently learning ...
-More about Web programing
+More about Web programming
 - 💞️ I’m looking to collaborate on ... just about anything!
 - 📫 How to reach me ... lindahemmila@gmail.com